 Brampton BikeWrx Pop-up Cafe10 Jul 2020, Posted by Brampton Cycling, Region of Peel Cycling, Videos in

-Brampton BikeWrx pop-up Café outdoor events as we emerge from COVID-19.
+Brampton BikeWrx pop-up Café outdoor events as we deal with COVID-19.

 BikeBrampton in partnership with City of Brampton is pleased to host pop-up tent events for promoting trail/bike lane etiquette.
 Where possible, we will do minor bike repairs.
 We will install Region of Peel bells while supplies last, once a skill testing question is answered.
 Bring your mask for repair service.